The Loop Equation for Special Cubic Hodge Integrals: Loop equation: the general case

 \section{Loop equation: the general case}

-In this section we drop the rational condition~\eqref{rational-condition} and consider the general case when $p, q, r$ are arbitrary complex numbers satisfying the {\it local Calabi-Yau condition \eqref{calabi-yau}}.
-We will give and prove a refined version of the loop equation for the corresponding Hodge free energies.
+In this section we drop the rational condition~\eqref{rational-condition} and consider the general case when $p, q, r$ are arbitrary complex numbers satisfying the {\it local Calabi--Yau condition \eqref{calabi-yau}}.
+We will give and prove the general version of the loop equation for the corresponding Hodge free energies.